 What i specialise in

-I specialise in trauma, generalised anxiety disorders, depression, post-traumatic stress disorder, bereavement, sexual abuse, panic attacks, low-self esteem, stress, existential crisis, life transitions, loneliness, sex and relationships, feelings of dissociation, familial conflicts and personality disorders.
+I specialise in trauma, generalised anxiety disorders, depression, post-traumatic stress disorder, bereavement, sexual abuse, panic attacks, low-self esteem, stress, existential crisis, life transitions, loneliness, sex and relationships, feelings of dissociation, familial conflicts, SEN and personality disorders.

 As well as working with a wide range of age groups i have extensively worked with young adults in various educational settings such as schools and universities.
+I have extensive experience working with young people with special educational needs.
 I am currently part of the counselling team at Roehampton University.

 How i work with clients